HotelreservationsystemAlpStay/Alpstay/README.md

 ### 7. As a guest, I want to have dynamics prices to profit from dynamic pricing
 Als Gast möchte ich eine dynamische Preisgestaltung auf der Grundlage der Nachfrage sehen, damit ich ein Zimmer zum besten Preis buchen kann.
 Hint: Wendet in der Hochsaison höhere und in der Nebensaison niedrigere Tarife an.

+The user is first asked to enter the city, check-in date, and check-out date.
+This info is passed to the controller, where the dates are parsed and sent to the data access layer.
+There, we check for all rooms in the given city that aren’t already booked during that period (cancelled bookings don’t count).
+The query also joins the hotel and room type, so we can show more than just room IDs.

+In the business logic, we go through each room and create a Room object.
+Then we check how many nights fall into high season (May to September) and how many don’t.
+Based on that, we calculate the total price with a 20% increase for high season and 20% discount for off-season.
+We also calculate the average price per night.
+All of this is then returned to the GUI, where we show the user a detailed overview.

+We wanted to make pricing as clear as possible, so users know exactly what they’re paying for – not just the total, but how it’s made up.

+However, we decided not to use this pricing logic in all bookings and searches for now, because in reality each hotel would probably want to set their own surcharges - mountain hotels have high season in winter, city hotels in summer - so a fixed rule wouldn’t really make sense everywhere...

 ### 8. As an admin, I want to see all bookings
 Als Admin des Buchungssystems möchte ich alle Buchungen aller Hotels sehen können, um eine Übersicht zu erhalten.